dpatel2512/Data_projects/Zuber_database/readme.md

 1. Calculate the number of taxi rides for each taxi company on November 15-16, 2017.
 Name the result `trips_amount` and display it with `company_name`, sorted by `trips_amount` in descending order.

 2. Calculate the number of rides for taxi companies with names containing "Yellow" or "Blue" from November 1-7, 2017.
-Name the result `trips_amount` and group by `company_name`.
+Name the result `trips_amount` and group the results by `company_name` field.

 3. For November 2017, find the number of rides for "Flash Cab" and "Taxi Affiliation Services".
-Name the result `trips_amount` and group the rest of the companies as "Other", sorted by `trips_amount` in descending order.
+Find the number of rides for these two companies and name the resulting variable `trips_amount` and group the rest of the companies as "Other", Group the data by taxi company names. sort the results by `trips_amount` in descending order.

 ## Step 2: Analyze Ride Duration on Rainy Saturdays

 1. Retrieve the neighborhood identifiers for O'Hare and the Loop from the `neighborhoods` table.

-2. For each hour, get the weather condition from the `weather_records` table.
-Use a `CASE` statement to categorize conditions as "Bad" (rain or storm) or "Good".
+2. For each hour, get the weather condition from the `weather_records` table. break statement into two categorize conditions as "Bad" if description contains(rain or storm), and "Good" for others.
 Include the `date`, `hour` (ts), and the weather condition field `weather_conditions`.

-3. Retrieve all Saturday rides from the Loop (neighborhood_id: 50) to O'Hare (neighborhood_id: 63) and their weather conditions.
+3. Retrieve all Saturday rides from the Loop (`neighborhood_id:` 50) to O'Hare (`neighborhood_id:` 63) and their weather conditions.
 Calculate the ride durations and exclude any rides without weather data.